ricedust-school/art108-blog/final-project.md

 # I may have overscoped.

-*You would think that by now, working on my seventh game, I should know better than to write such a game from scratch with little over a month to the deadline.
+*You would think that by now, working on my seventh game, I should know better than to write a game like this from scratch with little over a month to the deadline.
 And yet here I am writing this and here you are reading this.*

 ## How it started.